 But practical considerations are not limited to those pertaining to the vegetation.
 What kind of fence do you have?
 One of the pros of vinyl fences is that they're low-maintenance.
 But if you have a wooden fence, you'll have to paint or stain it periodically.
 Consequently, space your plant material far enough away from the fence to allow yourself access to your wood fence for maintenance.
 Remember, too that at maturity, a plant may end up much bigger than it is at the time that you're installing it.
 Giving yourself enough space will also facilitate such plant-care tasks as pruning shrubs.

 Likewise, many homeowners get the idea of festooning their fencing with vine plants.
 That works well on chain-link fencing, effectively making it invisible.
 But how do you stain a wooden fence that has vines growing all over it?
-In the latter case, an annual vine, such as morning glory flowers, may be a better bet: simply do your maintenance in the spring, prior to planting the frost-tender morning glories.
+In the latter case, an annual vine, such as morning glory flowers, could be a better bet: Simply do your maintenance in the spring, before planting the frost-tender morning glories.

 On the Wrong Side of the Fence?

 So, after reading the foregoing ideas on fence line landscaping, does it sound like a project you are interested in undertaking?
 Bravo!
 Now let's get down to the nuts and bolts of the matter.

 First of all, does the fence in question separate your yard from a strip of land that borders the street, perhaps a grassy rectangle that you have to mow but that you otherwise ignore?
 Then don't be one-sided in your thinking: landscape both sides of your fencing, if at all feasible.

 On the street side, your landscaping may be something as simple as laying down a bed of landscape mulch, two feet wide or so.
 The idea here is to avoid having to use a weed eater to keep down vegetation growing up against the fence.
 By mulching the area, you eliminate this landscape maintenance task.